 Research Interests and Publications

-Dr. Arrow has two major research interests: the formation and development of small groups as complex dynamic systems and the psychology of war, in particular the evolution of social capacities that help men and women cope with the challenges to survival and reproductive success posed by war.
+Dr. Arrow's research interests include: the formation and development of small groups as complex dynamic systems, the psychology of war and atrocities, and the psychosocial effects of sport in older athletes.
 For further information, please visit Dr. Arrow's website.

 Hannagan, R.J., & Arrow, H. (2011).
 Reengineering gender relations in modern militaries: An evolutionary perspective.
 Journal of Trauma and Dissociation, 12, 1-19.